Medical Insurance Billing and Coding

 Five Highly Effective Study Habits

-Allen School of Health Sciences is aware that our Medical Assistant and Nursing Assistant students have a busy personal life outside of school.
+Allen School of Health Sciences is aware that our Medical Assistant students have a busy personal life outside of school.
 Making time to study can sometimes be a challenge; however, it must be done.
 We would like to share a few study habits students should implement.

 2. Create a Schedule – Stay organized by creating a schedule of day-to-day activities and include times to study each day.

 4. Study Groups – A lot of our Medical Assistant students form study groups with peers in their module.
-By doing so, students are able to connect with individuals that share a common interest and ultimately want to succeed.
+By doing so, students can connect with individuals who share a common interest and ultimately want to succeed.

-Allen School students implement these five study habits to assist you in staying prepared for weekly exams and assignments.
+Allen School students implement these five study habits to assist them in staying prepared for weekly exams and assignments.

 Networking Fundamentals